wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 Choreo starts creating an API using the template in this sample.

-Once Choreo completes adding the API, you can see overview of this API.
+Once Choreo completes adding the API, you can see the overview of this API.

 Next, let's deploy this API and make it invokable.